 In order to understand why so many taxpayers are taking to JR, it is first necessary to revisit the statutory scheme.
 The APN regime broadly requires that taxpayers pay disputed tax upfront, before being able to challenge HMRC’s assessment through the normal channels.
 APNs may be issued, pursuant to FA 2014, s.
 219 where the following conditions are satisfied:

-- Both an enquiry and appeal are in progress;
+- Either an enquiry or appeal are in progress;

 - A tax advantage accrues from the particular arrangements; and